IBM/cloud-pak-deployer/docs/src/50-advanced/run-on-openshift/run-deployer-on-openshift-using-console.md

 # Running deployer on OpenShift using console

+See the deployer in action deploying IBM watsonx.ai on an existing OpenShift cluster in this video: https://ibm.box.com/v/cpd-wxai-existing-ocp

 ## Log in to the OpenShift cluster
 Log is as a cluster administrator to be able to run the deployer with the correct permissions.